austin-r-brown/airbnextdoor/README.md

 #### SEND_TO_EMAILS

 The email address you would like the notifications to be sent to.
 Either single email address or multiple emails separated by comma can be entered here.

-#### MONTHS

-This number determines how many months from today's date that will be checked for booked dates.
-Depending on the listing, dates may be blocked off after a certain number of months in the future.
-Since it is specific to the listing and I haven't yet found a good way to determine this number, you may have to just manually check to see how many months in advance your desired Airbnb listing allows you to book.
-Otherwise, if the dates are blocked off and the app is checking those dates, it will register as a booking that keeps getting longer every day.

 #### INTERVAL_MINS